Global Head, Citi Shared Services and the Citi Service Center Network

-Sheree Stomberg is the Global Head of both Citi Shared Services and the Citi Service Center Network, and she is a member of the Operations and Technology Operating Group.
+Sheree Stomberg is the Chair of The Hunger Project’s Global Board.
+She is the Global Head of both Citi Shared Services and the Citi Service Center Network, and is a member of the Operations and Technology Operating Group.
 Ms. Stomberg currently leads the expansion of the Shared Services function for the purpose of generating efficiency across the internal operations of Citi.
 She also created the Citi Service Center Network, through which she is optimizing the global footprint of Citi’s operations.
 Starting with over 400 sites, she obtained buy-in from diverse stakeholders to create Citi’s current footprint of 27 Invest to Grow Sites and an additional 18 Maintain Sites.
 These 45 sites encompass over 100,000 of Citi’s headcount.

 A senior leader in the financial services industry, Ms. Stomberg has, over the last 30 years, led business functions of increasingly broader scope, expanding her strategic impact and financial contribution.
 Her experience ranges from Operations and Technology to Strategic Planning, Mergers and Acquisitions, Corporate Banking and Credit Risk.
 Ms. Stomberg is known for building global businesses, leading with strategic vision, generating buy-in among diverse partners, and producing outcomes that result in significant added value for clients.
 Ms. Stomberg has also created innovative product and delivery capabilities in over 90 countries for businesses ranging from $3 billion to $10 billion in revenue.